Stably Embedded Pairs of Ordered Abelian Groups: Notation and preliminaries

 \begin{theorem} Let $G$ be a $\mathbb{Z}$-invariant valued abelian group.
 Assume that for all $g\in G$ and $m\in \mathbb{N}$, the set $\Delta_m(g)=\{\val(g-mg')\mid g'\in G\}$ admits a maximum.
 Let $H/G$ be an extension of valued abelian groups, where $H$ is not necessarily $\mathbb{Z}$-invariant.
 Then $H/G$ is maximal if and only if $H/G$ is pseudo-complete.

-In particular, a $\mathbb{Z}$-invariant valued group $G$ is maximal if and only if it is pseudo-complete. \end{theorem} This is a generalisation of \cite[Theorem C6]{Hol63} for ordered abelian groups to extensions of $\mathbb{Z}$-invariant valued abelian groups.
+In particular, a $\mathbb{Z}$-invariant valued group $G$ is maximal if and only if it is pseudo-complete. \end{theorem} The condition on the sets $\Delta_m(g)$ will be later denoted by (M).
+Notice that the characterisation of maximal $\mathbb{Z}$-invariant valued groups is a generalisation of \cite[Theorem C6]{Hol63}.

 \begin{proof} We start with a proof of the first statement:

 ($\Leftarrow$) This direction follows immediately from Proposition~\ref{PropositionPseudo-completenessImpliesMaximality}.

 ($\Rightarrow$) Let $(a_i)_{i\in I}$ be a pseudo-Cauchy sequence in $G$ without pseudo-limit in $G$, and assume that $(a_i)_{i\in I}$ has a pseudo-limit $a$ in $H \setminus G$.
 Let us show that the valued abelian group $G'$ generated by $a$ and $G$ is an immediate extension of $G$. \begin{claim} For all $g\in G$ and $m\in \mathbb{N}$, $(\val(ma_i-g))_{i\in I}$ is eventually constant. \end{claim}